ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 		Your cable modem or DSL modem or satellite modem provides NAT services for your home network.
 This modem connects to your network router either:

-		- combined into a single physical unit that acts as a modem and a router (and maybe a toaster or coffee maker) at least it should be given how much my wallet shrinks after paying my monthly bill!
+		- combined into a single physical unit that acts as a modem and a router (and maybe a toaster or coffee maker- at least it should be given how much my wallet shrinks after paying my monthly bill!)

 		*OR*